M1ckeysofine/portfolio/notes/Mick Resume FAQ.md

 # Resume Frequently Asked Questions (FAQ)

-## What are Mick Cecil's primary areas of expertise in information security?
+## What are Mick C's primary areas of expertise in information security?
-Mick Cecil possesses over **15 years of experience** in information security, with a strong emphasis on **offensive security**, including **penetration testing, vulnerability research, and exploit development**.
+Mick C possesses over **15 years of experience** in information security, with a strong emphasis on **offensive security**, including **penetration testing, vulnerability research, and exploit development**.
 He also has significant expertise in **building and leading resilient security programs, threat hunting, incident response, security automation, and insider threat detection**.
 His technical skills extend to **web and application security, reverse engineering, hardware security, cloud security (especially AWS), and threat intelligence**.

 ---

-## What kind of leadership experience does Mick Cecil have in the security field?
+## What kind of leadership experience does Mick C have in the security field?
 Mick has **extensive leadership experience**, particularly at **Amazon**, where he **built and led multiple high-impact security teams**, including:
 - **Amazon's first Insider Threat Prevention Team** within Retail Security.
 - **Global Customer Service Security's CSIRT**, strengthening Amazon’s incident response capabilities.